Pike Place Market and fish-throwing vendor battle over ‘Pike Place’ use

 On Wednesday, the Pike Place Market Preservation and Development Authority, which manages the iconic and bustling waterfront site, sued Pike Place Fish Market for allegedly infringing on a trademarked name.

-Pike Place Fish Market is using “Pike Place,” which PDA claims to have trademarked, to sell fish products outside of the market without PDA’s consent, according to the suit filed in federal court in Seattle.
+Pike Place Fish Market is using “Pike Place,” which PDA claims to have trademarked, to sell fish products outside of the Market without PDA’s consent, according to the suit filed in federal court in Seattle.

 PDA has also asked for a preliminary injunction that would bar any sales “outside of the Market of [Pike Place Fish Market] products using the PIKE